emanuelefavero/nextjs-api/README.md

 # Next.js API

-This is a Next.js project similar to the famous [neofetch](https://github.com/dylanaraps/neofetch) terminal tool but it shows the data from the server instead of the client.
-IT shows how to use the [Next.js API routes](https://nextjs.org/docs/api-routes/introduction)
+This is a Next.js project similar to the famous [neofetch](https://github.com/dylanaraps/neofetch) terminal tool.
+It shows how to use the [Next.js API routes](https://nextjs.org/docs/api-routes/introduction)

 - We mainly use the Node.js OS module to get the data from the server.
 We then pass that data to the client-side using the Next.js API routes and `getServerSideProps` method